eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 ### Glib answer

-Nope.
+No.

 ### Short answer

-If you are very inflation averse or you want to slow down the transition to high staking, please consider and simulate downward adjusting the constants in EIP 7514, adopted during the Deneb upgrade.
+Let's adopt a dynaical solution to a dynamical problem.
+If you are very inflation averse or you want to slow down the transition to high staking, please study and simulate downward adjusting the constants in EIP 7514, adopted during the Deneb upgrade.
 This already directly limits $$R+Q_+$$, but was very nicely designed to not interfere with existing staking flows.
+It would be particularly interesting to see if $R$ can be safely decoupled from limits on $Q_+$, to avoid the danger of low-$r$ scenarios.
 EIP 7514 does not solve, and does not claim to solve, the long term problems, but we have been forced to conclude that reducing issuance doesn't solve them either!

 ### Long answer

 Ask the users, especially the validators, especially the LSTs.
 Model user preferences so that the demand curve becomes semi-empirical instead of theorized.
-Near-100\% staking seems to be baked-in eventually, and high inflation cannot sustain under an issuance yield curve designed to avoid discouragement.
+Near-100\% staking seems to be baked-in eventually, as persistent inflation cannot sustain under an issuance yield curve designed to avoid discouragement.

 So the question becomes essentially "How bad will it get in the meantime?"
-This is actually a question about user preferences.
+We recommend of course that you use these tools to run simulations.
+But that is only half the answer... this is really a question about user preferences.
 Austrian School devotees may be so inflation-averse that they are already staking all their previously-liquid ETH at $$\alpha\approx0.5$$\%/yr.
 In contrast users who were content to grow up with fiat currencies during periods of
-$$\approx$$ 3\% inflation or even worse might not care, or would just stake in Compound or buy stETH.
+$$\approx3$$\% inflation or even worse might not care, or would just stake in Compound or buy stETH.

 For users seeking to passively preserve wealth, staking in Compound (or Aave, or whatever) is ideal for generating raw Ether demand, of course.
 Staking in LSTs, though concerning from a governance angle, may present less of an issue than some have feared.
-LSTs must share some yield with users to be in business, but if they want to profit themselves must maintain $$r<1$$.
+LSTs must share some yield with users in order to have users, but if they want to stay in business they must maintain $$r_{LST}<1$$, and both profit-taking and covering fiat-denominated costs go into unstaked Ether $U$.

 So how high can $$r_{LST}$$ go before LSTs find the loss of gross profits unacceptable?
 Great question.
-We will see next time that as many have recognized, the entity/group that can maintain the highest
+We will see next time that as many have recognized, the entity/group $i$ that can maintain the highest
-$$r$$ wins the race eventually.
-It's worth noting however that if you apply price uncertainty via a risk-discounting rate of, well anything really, you will see that the "maximize $$r$$" strategy is far from the most profitable, risk-adjusted.
+$$r_i$$ wins the race eventually.
+It's worth noting however that if you apply price uncertainty via a risk-discounting rate of, well anything really, you will see that the "maximize $$r_{mine}$$" strategy is far from the most profitable, risk-adjusted.
 Of course, a speculative investor seeking to profit from our analysis would find our study woefully short of details.
 Put anoher way, since you have insisted on reading the "long answer", we will end with the classic and cowardly refrain of academics and academic-adjacents everywhere "it requires more research!"

 # Dynamical Systems References

-We are developing the ethode guide in the hope that it can serve a pedagogical role.
+We hope to develop the ethode guide so it can serve a pedagogical role.
 For now we have assumed some basic familiarity with nonlinear dynamics, asymptotic methods, etc. at the level of the first few of Prof. S. Strogatz youtube lectures.

 - [Nonlinear Dynamics](https://youtube.com/playlist?list=PLbN57C5Zdl6j_qJA-pARJnKsmROzPnO9V&si=iN5YCipB_CeIfrbB)

 - [Perturbation Theory](https://youtube.com/playlist?list=PL5EH0ZJ7V0jV7kMYvPcZ7F9oaf_YAlfbI&si=lFFFJIMAH6nE5BX1)

-Highly Recommended books in order of increasing difficulty and sophistication if you want to understand this stuff:
+Highly Recommended books in order of increasing difficulty and sophistication if you decide you want to understand this stuff:

 - Kun (2020) [A Programmer’s Introduction to Mathematics](https://www.amazon.com/Programmers-Introduction-Mathematics-Second/dp/B088N68LTJ/)